andylikescodes/andylikescodes.github.io/_posts/2021-06-23-Lit-Review-Dawid-2008.md

 category: Causal Inference
 ---

-This post is a review of
+This post is a review of paper

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzczMDMwMjVdfQ==
+eyJoaXN0b3J5IjpbLTE1MzI2OTc4N119
 -->